 The Lost City Trek is divided or segmented by several campsites, strategically located throughout the trail.

 As the adventurers advance in the Trek, they will spend the night in the camps, in addition to stocking up with water, eating and resting a little from the fatigue of the trek, in some of them you will have accommodation in cabins or in hammocks depending on the season.

 Campsites available all along the trail to Lost City Santa Marta:

 - Paraíso Teyuna Cabin – 830 masl

-The total distance from the beginning of the walk (Mamey) to reaching the Lost City Santa Marta and return again to Mamey, it consists of approximately 60 km.
+The total distance from the beginning of the hike to the Lost City of Tayrona and back to Mamey is approximately 60 km.

 As a recommendation, it is very important to warm up your muscles before starting any walk, since any tears or cramps during the tour would be a problem, causing your experience to be very unpleasant.

 Remember that there is an additional service of transporting suitcases from camp to camp.
 A heavy suitcase is uncomfortable and somewhat hot when walking on steep trails, that’s why this local mule luggage transport service, so you can walk lightly on the trails without any weight affecting you.

 How long does it take to get to the Lost City, how to get there?